David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Introduction

-(Schied and Sch�neborn 2009) use a stochastic control approach building upon the continuous time model of Almgren (2003) and show that the value function and optimal control satisfy certain nonlinear parabolic partial differential equations that can be solved numerically.
-(Schied, Sch�neborn and Tehranchi 2010) consider the problem faced by an investor who must liquidate a given basket of assets over a finite time horizon.
-They assume that the investor's utility has constant absolute risk aversion (CARA) and that the asset prices are given by a very general continuous-time, multi-asset price impact model and show that the investor does no worse if he narrows his search to deterministic strategies.
-(Gatheral and Schied 2011) find a closed-form solution for the optimal trade execution strategy in the Almgren\textendash Chriss framework assuming the underlying unaffected stock price (stock price before the impact or before the transaction occurs) process is a geometric Brownian motion; (Schied 2013) investigates the robustness of this strategy with respect to misspecification of the law of the underlying unaffected stock price process.
-(Brunnermeier and Pedersen 2005); and (Carlin, Lobo and Viswanathan 2007) are extensions to situations with several competing traders.
+(Schied \& Schöneborn 2009) use a stochastic control approach\footnote{Stochastic control or stochastic optimal control is a subfield of control theory that deals with the existence of uncertainty either in observations or in the noise that drives the evolution of the system. \href{https://en.wikipedia.org/wiki/Stochastic_control}{Wikipedia Link on Stochastic Control} }, building upon the continuous time model of (Almgren 2003), and show that the value function and optimal control satisfy certain nonlinear parabolic partial differential equations that can be solved numerically.
+(Kato 2014) develops a mathematical model of optimal execution, by formulating it as a stochastic control problem in the continuous time domain.
+(Gatheral \& Schied 2011) find a closed-form solution for the optimal trade execution strategy in the Almgren-Chriss framework assuming the underlying unaffected stock price (stock price before the impact or before the transaction occurs) process is a GBM; (Schied 2013) investigates the robustness of this strategy with respect to misspecification of the law of the underlying unaffected stock price process.
+(Guo \& Zervos 2015) study the optimal execution problem in the context of a continuous time model with multiplicative price impact, involving singular control rather than absolutely continuous control. \footnote{\begin{doublespace} In classical control problems (Shreve 1988), the cumulative displacement of the state caused by control is the integral of the control process (or some function of it), and so is absolutely continuous.
+In impulse control, this cumulative displacement has jumps between which it is either constant or absolutely continuous.
+Bounded variation control (defined to include any stochastic control problem in which one restricts the cumulative displacement of the state caused by control to be of bounded variation on finite time intervals) admits both these possibilities and also the possibility that the displacement of the state caused by the optimal control is singularly continuous, at least with positive probability over some interval of time. \end{doublespace} }